1985 Volkswagen Jetta GLI sedan

 Make mine Dark Red, please.

-So far, the only other Volvo that has been covered in Eighties Cars is the 1987 780 coupe.
+Other Volvos that have been covered in Eighties Cars include the 1985 740 Turbo station wagon and the 1987 780 coupe.

 My Eighties Car Departs